janb87/car-configurator/README.md

 2. `components` Presentation components.
 Focus on displaying things, don't use the global store.
 3. `containers` Container components.
 Focus on behavior, use the global store.
 4. `reducers` Redux reducers.
 Convert an action into a new state.
+5. `sagas` Redux sagas, used to simplify interactions with async actions.
 5. `services` Services which interact with the backend (JSON Api).

 ## Available Scripts